named-data/ndn-cxx/README.md

 ## License

-ndn-cxx is an open source project licensed under BSD license.
+ndn-cxx is an open source project licensed under LGPL 3.0 license.
 For more information about the license, refer to [`COPYING`](https://github.com/named-data/ndn-cxx/blob/master/COPYING).

-While the license does not require it, we really would appreciate it if others would share their contributions to the library if they are willing to do so under the same license.